Discover the Best of the ASRAAM Missile

 ASRAAM is currently in service with the Royal Air Force, serving as a Within Visual Range (WVR) Dominance weapon.
 This weapon is also operationally deployed with the Indian Air Force, integrated into its Jaguar Darin III.

-As of January 31, 2019, the Indian Air Force has been evaluating the integration of the ASRAAM missile system with the Sukhoi Su-30MKI.
+As of January 31, 2019, the Indian Air Force has been evaluating integrating the ASRAAM missile system with the Sukhoi Su-30MKI.
 The goal is to standardize the ASRAAM as the primary short-range missile across various aircraft platforms, including the LCA Tejas.

-Photo Credit: AirPra@Aero India 2023 / ASRAAM is mounted on the wings of the SEPECAT Jaguar of the Indian Air Force
+Photo Credit: AirPra@Aero India 2023 / The ASRAAM is mounted on the top of the wings of the SEPECAT Jaguar aircraft of the Indian Air Force.

 The ASRAAM missile boasts a compact design and a sophisticated guidance system that incorporates an imaging infrared seeker, delivering outstanding agility and precise target-tracking capabilities.